The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Introduction

-The decision of whether to accept each item into the knapsack is made by an \textit{online algorithm}, which does not know the sizes of future items, nor the number of future items.
-Meanwhile, for any sequence of items, one could consider its \textit{optimal offline packing} knowing the entire sequence in advance.
-For $c\le1$, a fixed (but possibly randomized) online algorithm is said to be \textit{$c$-competitive} if on any sequence, its (expected) capacity packed is at least $c$ times the optimal offline packing.
-We are interested in the highest-possible value of $c$, which is called the \textit{competitive ratio}.
+In the single-knapsack problem, we can normalize the size of the knapsack to be 1.
+In this problem the supplier's decision is simply whether to accept or reject an incoming item, and there is no routing decision to make.
+This decision must be made without knowing the sizes or the number of future items, nor the number of future items.
+We refer to this decision rule as an ``online algorithm.''
+Conversely, if the entire sequence of items were known in advance, the supplier could optimally choose which items to accept or reject.
+We refer to this decision rule as an ``offline algorithm.''
+An (possibly randomized) online algorithm is said to be $c$-competitive for any constant $c \leq 1$ if, for any sequence of items, its (expected) packed capacity is at least $c$ times that of an optimal offline algorithm.
+We are interested in finding the highest possible value of $c$, which is called the ``competitive ratio.''

-For this problem, randomization is necessary to achieve any non-trivial competitive ratio.
-Indeed, a deterministic algorithm, when faced with an initial item of a small size $\eps>0$, must either accept or reject.
-If it accepts, then it achieves a poor ratio when the item is followed by an item of size 1, packing size $\eps$ when the optimal packing has size 1.
-On the other hand, if it rejects, then it achieves a poor ratio when the sequence ends after the first item, packing 0 when the optimum is $\eps$.

-With randomization, a simple idea, originally due to \citet{han2015randomized}, yields a $\frac{1}{2}$-competitive algorithm.
-First, a fair coin is flipped.
-If Heads, then the algorithm greedily packs any item that fits.
-If Tails, then the algorithm rejects all items until the first one that the greedy policy \textit{would not have fit}, and starts to greedily accept items from that item (including that item).
-In expectation, this algorithm is $\frac{1}{2}$-competitive, since either the greedy packing (which the algorithm mimics half the time) is optimal, or the algorithm's sum of capacity packed under the two outcomes exceeds 1, and hence its expected packing exceeds $\frac{1}{2}$, while the optimum is at most 1.
-Furthermore, it follows from the example above that $\frac{1}{2}$ is the competitive ratio for the class of all randomized algorithms.
+In the single-knapsack problem, \citet{han2015randomized} already proposed a $\frac{1}{2}$-competitive algorithm.
+First, a fair coin is flipped and generates two scenarios: Head and Tail.
+If Head, the algorithm greedily packs any item that fits.
+If Tail, the algorithm rejects all items until the first one that the greedy policy would not have fit, and starts to greedily accept from that item.
+In expectation, this algorithm is $\frac{1}{2}$-competitive, since either the total size of all items is no more than 1, in which case greedy (which the algorithm mimics with half probability) is optimal; or the total size of all items is more than 1, in which case the algorithm's sum of capacity packed under the two scenarios exceeds 1 and hence its expected packing exceeds $\frac{1}{2}$, while the offline optimum is at most 1.
+Furthermore, it is easy to show that no online algorithm performs better than $\frac{1}{2}$-competitive.